Georgia DUI Lawyer Richard Lawson - Top-Rated Georgia DUI Attorney

 Most people do not realize that being an out of state driver can have a significant impact on the type of advice they receive in regards to a DUI arrest.
 An out of state driver will face many issues that a Georgia driver will not face, especially a potential license suspension.
 While the State of Georgia can only suspend your privilege to drive within the state, any suspension in this state will be reported to your home state.
 Your home state will control whether your driver's license will be suspended and for what length of time.
 The Law Office of Richard Lawson routinely handles DUI cases for out-of-state drivers and is experienced with these issues.

 Even if this is your first DUI arrest, you will be facing harsh consequences including a license suspension, jail time, a monetary fine, probation and other conditions.
 You will need a Georgia DUI attorney to evaluate your case and look for any possible defenses to the charge.
 If your first offense is mishandled in any way, it could affect any subsequent lifetime arrest.
 An arrest for a first DUI in Georgia does not mean you have to have a lifetime criminal record.
 There are defenses to a 1st DUI in Georgia.
-Remember, you only have ten days to protect your driving privilege.
+Remember, you only have thirty days to protect your driving privilege.
 Hire the Best Georgia DUI Lawyers today.

 A second DUI in Georgia carries significantly harsher penalties than a first offense.
 There may be strategies available to your defense depending on how your first DUI was handled.
 A second DUI conviction could lead to 72 hours in jail, a three-year license suspension, installation of an ignition interlock device, and substance abuse counseling.
 Because the risks are high, it is imperative that you contact a DUI attorney today to talk about your case.
 Few people get the minimum punishment on a second DUI in Georgia.
 Reductions in your potential consequences for a second DUI charge in Georgia do not happen automatically.